acodervic/session_handler/README.md

 # session_handler
-bind handler in meterpreter session
+a post module of metasploit, bind handler in meterpreter session

 frist you need get a meretpreter session
 ```bash